2pc/raft-project/README.md

 This repo is the final project in Distributed System Class :D. Basically we added snapshot, sharding, and cluster membership change(peers join/leave) support on our Raft implementation.
 For the details plase checkout the report.

-**For the sharded kv extension, please checkout shardkv branch, which greatly restructed the codes and also re-wrote the helper scripts(though use roughly the same raft implementation).**
+**This shardkv branch is used to implement the sharding extension, which greatly restructed the codes and also re-wrote the helper scripts(though use roughly the same raft implementation).**

 ## Prerequisities